psnizek/RentalApp/README.md

 ## Welcome to the RentalApp wiki!
 super simple contract manager for leased devices and service subscriptions

 This app is written in Python 3 and tested on Python 3.7.
-The app doesn't look nice but it does its job.
-I wrote it in only 1 week throughout evening hours.
+The quick'n'dirty app doesn't look nice but it does its job.
 **Purpose:**

 Simple tool to manage leases and service subscriptions.